ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 OpenVPN facilitates authentication using either a pre-shared static key or using X.509 certificates and TLS.
-In pre-shared key mode, OpenVPN derives keys for encryption and authentication directly from one or multiple static keys.
+In pre-shared key mode, OpenVPN derives keys for encryption and authentication directly from one or multiple symmetric keys.
 In TLS mode, OpenVPN encapsulates a TLS handshake, in which both peers must present a certificate for authentication.
 After the handshake, both sides contribute random source material to derive keys for encryption and